 But the majority of the time we were bathed in glorious sunshine that was easily as warm as an average summer’s day in England.
 We spent a lot of time on the beaches, including swimming in the sea and all got very tanned / burned, while back at home it rained and barely got above 10-degrees.

-So the weather was great – exactly what we’d wanted and a huge relief from the British winter.
+So the weather was great – exactly what we’d wanted and a great relief from the British winter.
 Though had we gone the week before, we’d have been distraught as it had rained every day.

 The forecast for the week after we left incidentally was for unbroken sunshine and continuously increasing temperatures.